 The performance of Twenty-Seven Heavens by the EUYO at the Usher Hall, Edinburgh was recorded by the BBC on 23 August 2012 and broadcast on BBC Radio 3 on 25 August 2012.

-This work will be available on NMC from 3 September 2012 in mp3 and FLAC download formats.
+This work is available on NMC in mp3 and FLAC download formats.
 (See below)

 Special thanks to the RVW Trust for making this New Music 20x12 commission possible.
 New Music 20x12 is the brainchild of Jillian Barker and David Cohen who wanted to put new music at the heart of the Olympic celebrations in 2012.
 It is delivered by PRS for Music Foundation in partnership with BBC Radio 3, London 20x12 and NMC Recordings.
 For a full list of funding partners click here.